Criteria by type of participant

 5.1 In collaboration with local or regional stakeholders, expand the monitoring program implemented at Level 4 and make it a long-term program.

-Note: See phase IV of annex X-A for guidelines.
+Note: See phase IV of annex 8-A.

 5.2 Implement environmentally sustainable solutions identified in the aquatic ecosystem management plan at level 4.